Robust 3D reconstruction of dynamic scenes from single-photon lidar using Beta-divergences: Robust depth estimation

-An interesting result is that using the histogram $\bfz$ instead of $\bfy$ in \eqref{eq:beta_div2}, i.e., using discretized ToAs, minimizing the $\beta$-divergence reduces to maximizing the cross-correlation between $\bfz$ and $\tilde{\bfs}_{0}^{\beta}$, where the exponential function is applied element-wise.
+An interesting result is that using the histogram $\bfz$ (defined in the paragraph below \eqref{eq:lik_ideal_poisson}) instead of $\bfy$ in \eqref{eq:beta_div2}, i.e., using discretized ToAs, minimizing the $\beta$-divergence reduces to maximizing the cross-correlation between $\bfz$ and $\tilde{\bfs}_{0}^{\beta}$, where the exponential function is applied element-wise.
 Indeed, the sum on the left-hand side of \eqref{eq:beta_div2} becomes $\bfz^T \bfs_{d}^{\beta}$.
 In particular, when $\beta=1$, the resulting estimator reduces to the depth estimator obtained via matched filtering.
 Matched filtering is a classical method for peak localization, and is optimal in the presence of white Gaussian noise.
 Nonetheless, it has been widely used in single-photon lidar analysis \cite{McCarthy2013} and it has been shown empirically to provide similar or even better results than log-matched filtering.
-By reinterpreting (for the first time in the SPL context to the best of our knowledge), the matched filter based depth estimator as an estimator derived from the $\beta$-divergence, we provide new insights on why this method performs relatively well in practice.
 In this paper, we focus on Bayesian estimation of the depth.
 Thus, detailed analysis of the minimum divergence estimator, i.e., using only \eqref{eq:beta_div2} to estimate $d$ (without additional prior information), is out of scope of this work and is left for future work.